An overview of the discipline of history, patterns of historical research, history instruction, historical organizations and careers in history.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 The course provides a general introduction to doctoral studies in history, equipping the student for study, encouraging professional aptitudes, and providing a foundation for career preparation.
 The course prepares the student for a terminal program by reviewing patterns of historical interpretations, reinforcing knowledge of research databases and skills, and introducing professional organizations.

 Upon successful completion of this course, the student will be able to:

 - Apply Biblical worldview principles to standards of historical scholarship.

 - Utilize research databases of the Jerry Falwell Library.

 Course Readings and Lecture Presentations/Notes

 Course Requirements Checklist

-There are 8 quizzes.
-Each quiz includes essays and multiple-choice questions and is based on the readings and presentations of a module.
-The student will have 45 minutes to complete each quiz.
+There are eight quizzes across the term.
+Each quiz includes essay and multiple choice questions and is based on the readings and presentations of a module.